Thermal radiation: Caloric theory

 Antoine Lavoisier considered that radiation of heat was concerned with the condition of the surface of a physical body rather than the material of which it was composed.
 Lavoisier described a poor radiator to be a substance with a polished or smooth surface as it possessed its molecules lying in a plane closely bound together thus creating a surface layer of caloric fluid which insulated the release of the rest within.
 He described a good radiator to be a substance with a rough surface as only a small proportion of molecules held caloric in within a given plane, allowing for greater escape from within.
 Count Rumford would later cite this explanation of caloric movement as insufficient to explain the radiation of cold, which became a point of contention for the theory as a whole.

 In his first memoir, Augustin-Jean Fresnel responded to a view he extracted from a French translation of Isaac Newton's Optics.
 He says that Newton imagined particles of light traversing space uninhibited by the caloric medium filling it, and refutes this view (never actually held by Newton) by saying that a body under illumination would increase indefinitely in heat.

 In Marc-Auguste Pictet's famous experiment of 1790, it was reported that a thermometer detected a lower temperature when a set of mirrors were used to focus "frigorific rays" from a cold object.

 In 1791, Pierre Prevost a colleague of Pictet, introduced the concept of radiative equilibrium, wherein all objects both radiate and absorb heat.
 When an object is cooler than its surroundings, it absorbs more heat than it emits, causing its temperature to increase until it reaches equilibrium.
 Even at equilibrium, it continues to radiate heat, balancing absorption and emission.

+Wave nature of radiation

+In the early 19th century, scientist showed that radiant heat had the same properties of light.
+About the same period, light was shown to have a wave nature by Augustin-Jean Fresnel, rejecting the corpuscular theory of light.

 The discovery of infrared radiation is ascribed to astronomer William Herschel.
 Herschel published his results in 1800 before the Royal Society of London.
 Herschel used a prism to refract light from the sun and detected the calorific rays, beyond the red part of the spectrum, by an increase in the temperature recorded on a thermometer in that region.

-Electromagnetic theory
+Thomas Young who had adopted the wave theory of light writes in 1801: